-- (i) Select the "Data Transfer" Icon from the main menu Welcome dialog, - (ii) Select "External Data" form the Database utilities menu, - (iii) Select "AWS" to open import dialog shown as shown in Figure 55, - (iv) Click on "Open File" to browse for the file to import, - (v) After the file has been located, click "Open" in the file open dialog.
+- (i) Select the "Data Transfer" Icon from the main menu welcome dialog, - (ii) Select "External Data" form the Database utilities menu, - (iii) Select "AWS" to open import dialog shown as shown in Figure 55, - (iv) Click on "Open File" to browse for the file to import, - (v) After the file has been located, click "Open" in the file open dialog.
 The filename with its full path will then be shown in the Import File text box.
 See Figure 55, - (vi) Select the "Delimiter" option that matches the data separator in the selected file.
-Selecting a wrong delimiter option will result in data not being properly imported.
-If data the delimiter is neither Comma nor Tab the click on the option Other and type the delimiter character e.g. ";" for semicolon. - (vii) If some header rows are to be skipped while importing then, enter the row number where importing will start in the box "Start Row".
-(Start Row: 2 is the default i.e. data starts at row 2 when it is only row 1 that contains headers for the data columns), - (viii) "Remove Scaling" is checked by default i.e. if data in the file has been scaled to some decimal points then the decimal point will be removed during the transfer into "observationinitial" table.
-If the data in the file is not scaled to decimal points then the "Remove Scaling" box should be unchecked. - (ix) If all the data belongs to one station and that it does not have a column with station IDs, then type the ID for the station in the box "Station ID", - (x) After completing above steps click "View Data" to populate the grid view with the selected data.
-Note that only the first 100 rows of data from the selected file will be displayed in the grid table.
-This is meant enable viewing to confirm that the right data has been selected.
+Selecting a wrong delimiter option will result in data not being properly imported, - (vii) If some header rows are to be skipped while importing then, enter the row number where importing will start in the "Start Row" text box (Start Row: 2 is the default i.e. data starts at row 2 and row 1 contains the headers for the data columns), - (viii) "Remove Scaling" is checked by default i.e. if the data in the file has been scaled to some decimal points then the decimal point will be removed during the transfer into "observationinitial" table.
+If the data in the file is not scaled to decimal points then the "Remove Scaling" box must be unchecked.

+- (ix) If all the data belongs to one station and that it does not have a column with station IDs, then type the ID for the station in the "Station ID" text box.; - (x) After completing above steps click "View Data" to populate the grid view with the selected data.
+Note that only the first 25 rows of data from the selected file will be listed in the grid table.
+This is meant to enable confirmation that the right data has been selected.
 However, the entire file will be imported if everything is well selected.